+story!"
 The family had become quiet sometime after the first part of the story but now they were even more quiet.
 They listened with rapt attention.
-I had made a successful breakthrough and had won over my family as a most attentive audience.
+I had made a successful breakthrough and had won over my family as a had won over my family as a most attentive audience.
 'FEE FIE FO FUM!
-1 SMELL
+1 SMELL ed Ahkniachak with some ex-citement in her voice.
+"I guess the giant likes the smell of Englishmen's blood and likes to eat them," I answered.
+"Eerigee!" ("How scary!")
+Ahkniachak shivered.
+Leak who had been hidden

-THE BLOOD OF AN ENGLISH-MAN! roared the giant as he entered his castle.
+THE BLOOD OF AN ENGLISH-MAN! roared the giant as he entered his castle

-"What does that mean?" asked Ahkniachak with some excitement in her voice.
+What does that mean?" asked Ahkniachak with some ex-